jwrpalmer99/indy-downtime/README.md

 ## Indy Downtime Tracker

-Foundry VTT v13 module for DnD5e 5.2.4 that tracks downtime projects.
+Indy Downtime Tracker is a Foundry VTT v13 module that lets you model downtime projects as structured, multi-phase progress.
+It supports multiple trackers, per-tracker tabs, configurable checks, and shared progress across selected actors.

-### Features
+### Highlights
-- Phase-based tracking with sequential unlocks and auto-advance on completion.
-- Trackers can be resricted to certain actors - those actors share progress/checks.
 - Multiple trackers, each with its own tab, phases, and progress state.
+- Phase-based structure with auto-advance when a phase completes.
-- Configurable skills, DCs, targets, narratives, and per-phase penalties.
+- Configurable checks, DCs, groups, and success/failure lines.
-- Per-phase settings for critical bonus, failure events, event roll tables, and images.
-- Interval label (e.g., Weekly) is configurable and used across UI + chat.
+- Dependency graph and flow view for visualizing check relationships.
+- GM-only settings dialogs (ApplicationV2) with export/import.
 - Activity log + chat summaries for checks and phase completion.
-- Per-tracker tab icons and optional DC hiding for players.
+- Per-tracker tab icons, interval labels, and optional DC hiding.
-- GM-only settings dialogs (ApplicationV2) with export/import for settings and state.
-- Works on default DnD5e sheet and Tidy5e sheet.
+- Works with default DnD5e sheets, Tidy5e, and PF2e sheets.

-### Use
+### Quick Start
 1. Enable the module.
-2. Configure phases in `Game Settings` -> `Module Settings` -> `Indy Downtime Tracker Settings` (GM only).
+2. Open `Game Settings` -> `Module Settings` -> `Indy Downtime Tracker Settings`.
-3. Use the Tracker selector to add/remove trackers and rename their tabs.
-4. Use the configuration buttons to edit phase config and progress state.
-5. Use the export/import menus in module settings for backups or transfers.
+3. Add a tracker and configure its phases.
-6. Open any character sheet and use the tracker tab(s) to roll checks and track progress.
+4. Open a character sheet and use the tracker tab to roll checks.

+### Common Workflows
+- Configure phases and checks in the Phase Configuration dialog.
+- Use the Flow View to set dependencies between checks and lines.
+- Adjust progress or clean up the activity log in Progress State.
+- Export/import settings or state for backups or transfers.

-### Settings Dialogs
+### Settings Guide
-- Phase Configuration: edit phase rules, skills, DCs, narratives, penalties, roll tables, and images.
-- Progress State: adjust progress, completion, failures, and check count.
+See `settings.md` for a full walkthrough of each dialog and every setting, with spaces for screenshots.

-### Export/Import
+### Compatibility
-- `Export/Import Settings`: exports all configuration to JSON.
-- `Export/Import State`: exports the current tracker state to JSON.
+- Foundry VTT v13
+- DnD5e 5.2.4
+- PF2e (character sheets)
+- Tidy5e character sheet